pombreda/pgreloaded/doc/tutorial/pong.rst

 Improved bouncing
 -----------------

-We have moving paddles and we have a ball that moves from one side to another, which makes the game quite boring.
+We have a moving paddle and we have a ball that bounces from one side to another, which makes the game quite boring.
 If you played Pong before, you know that most variations of it will cause the ball to bounce in a certain angle, if it collides with a paddle.
 Most of those